Tell MN Legislators to Strengthen Community Control over Major Highway Projects

 To ensure that the voices of impacted communities are heard and that all options for the projects are fairly studied, we are advocating for the "Community Preferred Alternative Act."

-Take action today!
+Take action today to ask your legislator to sign-on!
 Your email will be sent to your state senator, state representative, and Governor Walz.

 Sponsored by